 History of CELBAN

-CELBAN is recognized as proof of language proficiency by all Canadian nursing regulators.
+Since 2006, CELBAN has been recognized as proof of language proficiency by all Canadian nursing regulators.

 In 2000, a survey of 50 nursing profession stakeholders by the CCLB indicated a strong need for a specialized English language assessment tool to evaluate the English language communication skills of IENs seeking registration in Canada.
 As a result, the CCLB embarked on a multi-phase project.